itzDM/youtubeDownloader/README.md

 - Select the quality you want to download.

--Select the path where you want to download.
+- Select the path where you want to download.

 - Click on Download button.